 There is a degree of controversy surrounding the potential Hilton-branded hotel in Bariloche.
-The Portuguese group IMOCOM presented its Argentinean project as eco-friendly largely based on the way the hotel blends into its surrounds.
-Supporters of the hotel want to develop tourism in the area, while detractors are concerned about the visual and ecological impact of a property in the stunning mountains.
-The eye-shaped building was designed by well known Argentinean architect Mario Roberto Alvarez.
-We put it in our list because of the way Alvarez has used his skill to design a stunning, functional property that is looking to address the concerns of environmentalists.
-Increasingly, designers of hotels will have to address environmental concerns and this is bound to have an impact on the way hotels look, feel and function.
+The Portuguese group IMOCOM presented its Argentinean project as eco-friendly, largely based on how the hotel blends into its surroundings.
+Supporters of the hotel want to develop tourism in the area, while detractors are concerned about the stunning mountains’ visual and ecological impact.
+Well-known Argentinean architect Mario Roberto Alvarez designed the eye-shaped building.
+We put it on our list because Alvarez has used his skill to design a stunning, functional property that is looking to address the concerns of environmentalists.
+Increasingly, designers of hotels will have to address environmental concerns, which are bound to impact the way hotels look, feel, and function.

 9. Foldable Pods

 The foldable and fully transportable pods are for those traveling geeks who find it hard to shun all their luxurious life amenities.
 You can move the pods to exotic locations worldwide, and the amazing concept abodes will come with ‘Active’ walls and floors where guests can focus images of their choice and a disposable unit to care for all waste.

 8. The Ark

 If the apocalypse occurred while you were on vacation in the Ark Hotel, you’d be lucky indeed.
 By Russian architectural firm Remistudio, the Ark is a man-made biosphere that can withstand floods, tidal waves, rising sea levels, earthquakes, and other natural disasters.
 It was designed to be set into the ground and would float when the water rose.
 The internal garden would provide food for guests.